erhosen/ball-sort-puzzle-bot/README.md

 **How to Contribute**
 ---

-1. Clone repo and create a new branch:
+1. Clone the repo and create a new branch:
     + `$ git checkout https://github.com/ErhoSen/ball-sort-puzzle -b name_for_new_branch`.

 1. Install all dependencies with [`Poetry`](https://python-poetry.org/)